 Our Story

-MyFloodReview wasn't built by a tech company or insurance conglomerate.
-It was built by a property owner who spent years in the weeds with federal flood maps, government records, and regulatory systems — and came out the other side with expertise most professionals don't have.
+MyFloodReview wasn't built by a tech company, an insurance conglomerate, or a government agency.
+It was built by a property owner who spent years in the primary source record — reading the Flood Insurance Study, submitting public records requests, studying the mapping science — and came out the other side with expertise most professionals don't have and most property owners never get access to.

 John Richardson — MyFloodReview